 Texting While Driving Laws in Midwest City

 In November 2015, Oklahoma’s texting while driving ban went into effect, prohibiting drivers from using a hand-held electronic communication device to compose, send or read an electronic text message manually.
 The law also defines “text messages” as a “text-based message, instant message, electronic message, photo, video or electronic mail.”
+The distracted driver might be using the phone do get to the next Uber customer.

 Drivers caught violating this law are subject to a $100 fine.
 If a distracted motorist strikes a pedestrian, bicyclist, motorcyclist, or any other vehicle, they may be financially liable for injuries and property damage.
 A Midwest City texting while driving attorney could help plaintiffs hold such motorists accountable.